Release date: April 2020

 Most of the searches on Google have been carried out over the past few years using mobile devices.
 If the page of a complete desktop version is indexed, but the visitor is only presented with the abbreviated content of a slimmed-down mobile version on the smartphone, then this certainly does not meet his expectations.
 So it makes perfect sense that the mobile pages are indexed first.

-What does Google recommend and what does this mean for your epages 6 shop?
+What does Google recommend and what does this mean for your epages base 6 shop?

 - All displayed content should match on all devices (including text, images, videos, links)